dotnet/BenchmarkDotNet/README.md

 ### Setup

-If you have some data that you want to initialize, the `Setup` method is the best place for this:
+If you have some data that you want to initialize, the `[Setup]` method is the best place for this.
+It will be invoked only once before each iteration.

 ```cs
 private int[] initialValuesArray;